pyro2927/TuringGameMakers/UE_Pong/Week0.md

 5. Wait...
 The first time Unreal opens it is going to "Compile Shaders".
 On some machines this can take up to an hour.
 The good news is that it only takes a long time the first time you open or start a new project, as the compiled results are cached on your internal storage.

 ![](./img/CompilingShaders.jpeg)

+## Bonus Levels

+### Source Control

+Projects in the gaming industry tend to have large binary files, which git does not traditionally handle well.
+While it is true that [git-lfs](https://git-lfs.com/) exists, it is a relatively recent development.
+Many studios use [Perforce](https://www.perforce.com/) (also known as "Helix Core").
+There aren't many good resources comparing git and Perforce online, but [this Stackoverflow answer](https://stackoverflow.com/a/2778344) does a decent job.